dieDeMiguel/product-description-with-ai/README.md

-## Press Release Genie: Generate press releases with AI on a WYSIWYG Text Editor
+## Product Description Genie: Generate Product Descriptions with AI on a WYSIWYG Text Editor

 1. Install Dependencies